-International / European Plans and Programmes Purpose of the Document, including Objectives and Targets Relationships and relevant to the WRMP and SEA Influences on the WRMP and the SEA
+Purpose of the Document, including Objectives and Targets relevant to the WRMP and SEA Relationships and Influences on the WRMP and the SEA Adaptation • Forests Capacity building World Commission on Environment and Development (1987) Our Common Future (The Brundtland Report) The Brundtland Report is concerned with the world's economy and its environment.

-United Nations Framework Convention on Climate Change (UNFCCC) (2011) The Cancun Agreements

-The Cancun Agreements were a set of significant decisions by the international community to address the long-term challenge of climate change collectively and comprehensively over time, and to take concrete action immediately to speed up the global response to it.

-The agreements, reached on December 11 in Cancun, Mexico, at the 2010 United Nations Climate Change Conference, represented key steps forward in capturing plans to reduce greenhouse gas emissions, and to help developing nations protect themselves from climate impacts and build their own sustainable futures.

-The Cancun Agreements' main objectives cover:

-- Mitigation

-- Transparency of actions

-- Technology

-- Finance

-- Adaptation

-- Forests

-- Capacity building

-The WRMP should aim to reduce greenhouse gas emissions and support climate change mitigation and adaption.

-The SEA assessment framework should include greenhouse gas emissions and climate change.

-World Commission on Environment and Development (1987) Our Common Future (The Brundtland Report)

-The Brundtland Report is concerned with the world's economy and its environment.
 The objective is to provide an expanding and sustainable economy while protecting a sustainable environment.
-The Report was a call by the United Nations:

-- to propose long-term environmental strategies for achieving sustainable development by the year 2000 and beyond; - to strengthen co-operation among developing countries and between countries at different stages of economic and social development to achieve common and mutually supportive objectives which take account of the interrelationships between people, resources, environment and development;

-The SEA and WRMP should seek to contribute to sustainable development.

-Purpose of the Document, including Objectives and Targets relevant to the WRMP and SEA

-- to consider ways and means by which the international community can deal more effectively with environment concerns; and - to help define shared perceptions of long-term environmental issues and the appropriate efforts needed to deal successfully with the problems of protecting and enhancing the environment, a long term agenda for action during the coming decades, and aspirational goals for the world community.

-World Health Organisation (2004) Children's Environment and Health Action Plan for Europe

-The action plan aims to address the causes of environment-related diseases in children, including the state of the physical environment, socio-economic conditions and behaviour.
-Key actions include:
+The Report was a call by the United Nations: The SEA and WRMP should seek to contribute to sustainable development. to propose long-term environmental strategies for achieving sustainable development by the year 2000 and beyond; to strengthen co-operation among developing countries and between countries at different stages of economic and social development to achieve common and mutually supportive objectives which take account of the interrelationships between people, resources, environment and development; • to consider ways and means by which the international community can deal more effectively with environment concerns; and • to help define shared perceptions of long-term environmental issues and the appropriate efforts needed to deal successfully with the problems of protecting and enhancing the environment, a long term agenda for action during the coming decades, and aspirational goals for the world community.
+World Health Organisation (2004) Children's Environment and Health Action Plan for Europe The action plan aims to address the causes of environment-related diseases in children, including the state of the physical environment, socio-economic conditions and behaviour.
+Key actions include: The WRMP should hav regard to the requirements of the Action Plan. primary prevention, i.e. policies, programmes and plans aimed at improving the state of the physical environment (air, water, The SEA assessment framework should

-- primary prevention, i.e. policies, programmes and plans aimed at improving the state of the physical environment (air, water, soil, noise), in particular through the integration of children's needs into housing, transport, infrastructure and planning; - equity, i.e. giving priority to protection of children at highest risk, and particularly of children who are neglected, abandoned, disabled, institutionalized or exploited, by improving access to preventive health and social protection services; - poverty reduction, i.e. policies addressing the multidimensional aspects of poverty among children; - health promotion, i.e. actions aimed at preventing and reducing exposures to environmental health hazards by adopting healthy lifestyles, achieving sustainable consumption patterns and helping to create healthy and enabling human settlements.
+International / European Plans and Programmes Purpose of the Document, including Objectives and Targets relevant to the WRMP and SEA Relationships and Influences on the WRMP and the SEA soil, noise), in particular through the integration of children's needs into housing, transport, infrastructure and planning; equity, i.e. giving priority to protection of children at highest risk, and particularly of children who are neglected, abandoned, disabled, institutionalized or exploited, by improving access to preventive health and social protection services; poverty reduction, i.e. policies addressing the multidimensional aspects of poverty among children; include for the protection of human health and vulnerable members of the community. health promotion, i.e. actions aimed at preventing and reducing exposures to environmental health hazards by adopting healthy lifestyles, achieving sustainable consumption patterns and helping to create healthy and enabling human settlements.